n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 06 - Advent of Cyber 2021.md

 > In the best scenario, this is for testing or retrieving data.
 In our scenario, it is for malicious code. `curl` has a bit of a learning code, but it allows you to entirely customize an `HTTP` request.

 Now, let's see what happens when we send some `PHP` code to the server.
-Ideally, it will render on the **server side** and display that code on the **client side**.
+Ideally, it will render on the **server-side** and display that code on the **client-side**.
 This is where, as a developer, you need *excellent* [user input](../../../../Knowledge%20Base/Concepts/Web/User-Supplied%20Input.md) validation, and not just on input fields, but on anything the user can control.

 Do another curl command, but include the code below in place of text.